 Critiquer Rating During Critique: 1.00000

-Claire, This is beautifully done.
+This is beautifully done.
 I adore your first and last stanza.
 By starting with those words, you made us feel as though we were there in that sacred place, experiencing what is to follow ourselves.
 So full of wonderful imagery and emotion, and such a feeling of well-being ensues after reading this.
 Then; you repeat that wonderful first stanza, and bring us back full circle.
 Brava, Claire!
 Thank you for the wondrous Chritsmas gift of these precious words.
-Always, Mary

 This Poem was Critiqued By: marilyn terwilleger On Date: 2006-12-11 09:00:38